Jessicavazm/JessicaVaz_T2A1-B/README.md

     print(binary_search_with_steps([1, 5, 8, 12, 20, 21, 35], 8))

-### O(n) Linear
+### O(n) - Linear

 As the size of the dataset increases, the time complexity grows at the same rate.
-In the worst case, the algorithm requires a number of steps equal to the number of elements in the input dataset.
+In the worst case scenario, the algorithm requires a number of steps equal to the number of elements in the input dataset.

 #### Function that counts the occurrences of a value in an input dataset